Shaolin Kempo Karate: History & Development

 Because of the diversity of Asian, Polynesian, and American culture in Hawaii, the arts of Kenpo, Kajukenbo (which was an early hybrid martial art), and Kenpo Karate were formulated mostly by street fighters like William Chow and Adriano Emperado.
 Ed Parker helped bring Kenpo to mainstream America through his work in Hollywood and with celebrities such as Elvis Presley and Bruce Lee.
 Through later work of George Pesare and Nick Cerio, Kenpo was brought to the East Coast of the United States, where Cerio would meet and train Villari.
 Villari's use of Kenpo, which he later changed to "Kempo," would be the vehicle by which he would bind together the principles of the traditional martial arts:

 Villari's martial arts training started early in his life.
 After being introduced to Western and Chinese boxing by his father, Villari went on to study jiujitsu and wrestling with the LeBlanc brothers in his middle teens.
 By the time he was 18, Villari realized his martial arts training was stagnating and sought out Nick Cerio as an instructor of Chinese kenpo.
 After completing his requirements as second degree black belt with Cerio, Villari traveled to the West Indies where he traded his techniques for karate and kung-fu training.
 While in the islands, Villari also studied under a Chinese-Australian instructor Soo, and gained his third and fourth degrees.
 After working with another master Len Chou, Villari received his fifth degree and soon decided to open his own school.

-The original Shaolin Kenpo Karate school was United Studios of Self Defense, later becoming Fred Villari's Studio of Self Defense.
+The original Shaolin Kempo Karate school was United Studios of Self Defense, later becoming Fred Villari's Studio of Self Defense.
 It was under this name that the SKK style spread across the United States and throughout the world.
 At its peak, there were more than 300 Villari franchised martial arts schools worldwide.

 The development of the system consisted mainly of mastering several existing martial arts, removing movements Villari deemed inefficient, and then integrating the remaining movements into a cohesive system.
 Fred Villari borrowed heavily from the following in the development of SKK: